MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 Also, a v4 skill consumer, the **SimpleRootBot**, demonstrates how to consume the skills and allows you to test them.

 To use the skill consumer to test the skills, all 4 bots need to be running at the same time.
-The bots can be tested locally using the Bot Framework Emulator, and each bot is assigned a different local port.
+The bots can be tested locally using the Bot Framework Emulator, with each bot using a different local port.

 ## Create Azure resources for the bots